oplS16projects/Fred-s-Stockroom/template.md

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?
+HTML webpage which will allow users to lookup live stock prices of multiple companies.
+The user can also compare stock prices grpahically by reading stock charts.

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).